DINGDAMU/Geo-tagged-time-capture/README.md

 ####If you can't get your location with GPS, please open the mobile phone's GPS and go outside of the building to retry it.
 ---

-####Once you get the Location, you can save your photo to the mobile phone, and all its dates would be stored in the SQLite database.
+####Once you get the Location, you can save your photo to the mobile phone, and all its datas would be stored in the SQLite database.
 #### For instance, they will be used in the Local-filter part.

 ---